jamescherti/minimal-emacs.d/README.md

   :commands (bufferfile-copy
              bufferfile-rename
              bufferfile-delete)
-  :custom
+  :init
-  ;; If non-nil, display messages during file renaming operations (bufferfile-verbose nil)
+  ;; If non-nil, display messages during file renaming operations (setq bufferfile-verbose nil)

-  ;; If non-nil, enable using version control (VC) when available (bufferfile-use-vc nil)
+  ;; If non-nil, enable using version control (VC) when available (setq bufferfile-use-vc nil)

   ;; Specifies the action taken after deleting a file and killing its buffer.
-  (bufferfile-delete-switch-to 'parent-directory))
+  (setq bufferfile-delete-switch-to 'parent-directory))
 ```

 **The *bufferfile* package overcomes limitations in Emacs' built-in functions:**

-* **Emacs built-in renaming:** While indirect buffers continue to reference the correct file path, their buffer names can become outdated.
+- **Emacs built-in renaming:** While indirect buffers continue to reference the correct file path, their buffer names can become outdated.
-* **Emacs built-in deleting:** Indirect buffers are not automatically removed when the base buffer or another indirect buffer is deleted.
+- **Emacs built-in deleting:** Indirect buffers are not automatically removed when the base buffer or another indirect buffer is deleted.

 **The bufferfile package resolves these issues** by updating buffer names when a file is renamed and removing all related buffers, including indirect ones, when a file is deleted.